How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 Don’t overestimate your TDEE.

-Overestimating TDEE is a common error, especially because most calorie-tracking apps do it.
+Overestimating TDEE is a common error, especially because most of the calorie tracking apps do it.

 When I started counting my calories for real, I was going to the gym and/or running 4 days a week-ish.
 I might have been a “moderately active” person, but I calculated based on “light activity” to start.
 Here’s what I came up with: